redwavetech/redwave-device-api-test-app/README.md

 - Open two terminals
 - In terminal 1: run `python3 response.py`
 - In terminal 2, run `python3 request.py`
-- In `request.py`, change the command `{"command":"disconect"}` as desired; see documentation for a list of available commands
+- In `request.py`, change the command `{"command":"disconnect"}` as desired; see documentation for a list of available commands

 <br />